-- 3.13.
-If you are affected by an issue that is sudden, unexpected, and significantly disruptive which impair your ability to complete an assessment, or affect your performance, you can submit a claim for Mitigating Circumstances. - 3.14.
-There is a non-exhaustive list of issues that would be considered to be Mitigating Circumstances in appendix 1. - 3.15.
+- 4.13.
+If you are affected by an issue that is sudden, unexpected, and significantly disruptive which impair your ability to complete an assessment, or affect your performance, you can submit a claim for Mitigating Circumstances. - 4.14.
+There is a non-exhaustive list of issues that would be considered to be Mitigating Circumstances in appendix 1. - 4.15.
 Mitigating Circumstances would be expected to have occurred at the time of the assessment or in the period immediately leading up to the assessment.
-For example, if you were unwell near the start of term, this would not normally be accepted as a valid Mitigating Circumstance. - 3.16.
+For example, if you were unwell near the start of term, this would not normally be accepted as a valid Mitigating Circumstance. - 4.16.
 Mitigating Circumstances should not be used where you are impacted by a long term issue or a disability.
-In such cases, you should discuss your other options with the Student Experience & Success Team, who can support you to continue with your studies. - 3.17.
+In such cases, you should discuss your other options with the Student Experience & Success Team, who can support you to continue with your studies. - 4.17.
 Evidence is required for all Mitigating Circumstances claims, appendix 1 outlines acceptable forms of evidence.
 Your evidence must be legible and provided in English.
-Evidence not in English must be translated by a certified translator. - 3.18.
+Evidence not in English must be translated by a certified translator. - 4.18.
 You can self-certify once per academic year, for in-person assessments only.
 This includes presentations, exams, and technical demonstrations.
-This option is not available for assessments that are submitted electronically. - 3.19.
+This option is not available for assessments that are submitted electronically. - 4.19.
 Mitigating Circumstances are considered by a panel.
-The panel will make a recommendation as to whether your claim is accepted by considering the claim and evidence against the Mitigating Circumstances criteria. - 3.20.
+The panel will make a recommendation as to whether your claim is accepted by considering the claim and evidence against the Mitigating Circumstances criteria. - 4.20.
 The panel will make a recommendation to the Assessment Board, withholding the details of the circumstances themselves.
 The Assessment Board does not alter individual assessment marks, instead it determines any further action required:

 Reason for claim Impact of accepted claim Impact of rejected claim Non-completion You will be given an opportunity Your work will be noted as not of coursework to submit the piece of submitted and may be given a coursework again at the next resit opportunity. available opportunity.
 Where this is a group piece, you may Your mark for the resubmitted be required to submit an work will be capped at the pass alternative piece of mark. coursework.
-You will be

-Reason for claim Impact of accepted claim Impact of rejected claim notified of this change if required.
-Late submission of coursework Your work will be marked and no late submission penalties will be applied Your work will be marked, however your final mark will be subject to late penalties .
-Non-attendance at exam or presentation You will be given an opportunity to sit the exam or present again at the next available opportunity.
-Your work will be noted as not submitted and may be given a resit opportunity.
+You will be notified of this change if required.
+Late submission Your work will be marked and Your work will be marked, of coursework no late submission penalties however your final mark will be will be applied subject to late penalties .
+Non-attendance You will be given an opportunity Your work will be noted as not at exam or to sit the exam or present submitted and may be given a presentation again at the next available resit opportunity. opportunity.
 The mark for the resit exam will be capped at the pass mark.

-- 3.21.
+- 4.21.
 The Assessment Board can also consider: - a.
 Compensating the failed assessment, if the mark meets the Compensation requirements (subject to PSRB requirements) - b.
 Allowing an uncapped or additional reassessment attempt - c.
 Recommending that no action is taken if your grades do not appear impacted - d.
-Adjusting your degree classification. - 3.22.
+Adjusting your degree classification. - 4.22.
 You can appeal a decision of the Assessment Board on Mitigating Circumstances.
 There is further information on this in the Student Complaints and Appeals Regulations chapter.